 There have been some concerned voices that claimed the knife is too large and heavy.
 However, that’s exactly what this knife is meant to be.
 Therefore, if you prefer lightweight and small knives, don’t even think about purchasing this one.

-The happy customers were praising the knife for its razor-sharp blade, which holds its edge for a long time without the need of sharpening.
+The happy customers were praising the knife for its razor-sharp blade, which holds its edge for a long time without the need for sharpening.
 Others have praised the overall good balance of the knife and ergonomics of the handle.

 All in all, I would say this is a great workhorse of a knife.
 Especially when the long blade is needed.
 At other times though I would likely reach out for something smaller.
 From the perspective of build quality sharpness, there’s nothing wrong with the GF-34 chef’s knife.